 Experienced, prepared candidates should be able to answer this question with ease.
 Candidates that are confident with their skillset are confident employees.

 Employees must be educated on their nonprofit and its activities.
-The answer to this question gives insight on the candidate’s knowledge of nonprofits.
+The answer to this question gives insight into the candidate’s knowledge of nonprofits.

 Leadership and Management: